-The withdrawal fee and the family law fees set out above can be indexed annually each 1 January to AWOTE.
+The activity fee and the family law fees set out above can be indexed annually each 1 January to AWOTE.

-An administration fee applies for JBWere and Retained Benefit members (i.e. those members who are no longer employees of a participating employer) of \$360 p.a. plus 0.1% of Fund balance.
-This fee is reviewed annually.
+An administration fee applies for JBWere and Retained Benefit members (i.e. those members who are no longer employees of a participating employer) of \$360 p.a. plus 0.1% (capped at \$300 p.a.) of relevant Fund assets up to 30 June 2020.
+From 1 July 2020, the administration fee is 0.4% p.a. (capped at \$800 p.a.) of relevant Fund assets.
+This fee is reviewed periodically.

-Goldman Sachs continues to fully subsidise these fees for its employees and their spouses.
+Goldman Sachs currently continues to fully subsidise these fees for its employees and their spouses.

-Example of annual fees and costs
+Example of annual fees and costs from 1 July 2020

-· · · Example - MySuper product and Eligible Spouse Division Balance of \$50,000 Investment fees 0.58% For every \$50,000 you have in the MySuper product you will be charged \$290 each year.
-Plus Administration fees 0.09% of Fund assets And, you will be charged \$45 in operating costs if you are a Goldman Sachs Employee in the Accumulation Section or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee.
-0.09% of Fund assets + \$360 p.a. + 0.1% p.a. (capped at \$300 p.a.)
-For all other members: You will be charged \$45 in operating costs, and you will be charged \$360 p.a., pro rata deducted monthly, in administration fees regardless of your balance, and if your balance was \$50,000, then for that year you will be charged \$50 in administration fees.
+Example - MySuper product and Eligible Spouse Division Balance of \$50,000 Investment fees 0.58% For every \$50,000 you have in the MySuper product you will be charged \$290 each year.
+0.09% of Fund assets And, you will be charged \$45 in operating costs if you are a Goldman Sachs Employee in the Accumulation Section or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee.
+Plus Administration fees 0.09% of Fund assets + 0.4% p.a. (capped at \$800 p.a.)
+For all other members: You will be charged \$45 in operating costs, and if your balance was \$50,000, then for that year you will be charged \$200 in administration fees.
 Equals Cost of product Note: Additional fees may apply If your balance was \$50,000, then for that year you will be charged \$335 if you are a Goldman Sachs Employee in the Accumulation Section or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee.
-All other members will be charged \$745
+All other members will be charged \$535

-\Additional fees may apply for withdrawals under the portability regulations, contribution splits which are transferred from the Fund and family law fees.
-Refer to the Features of the Goldman Sachs & JBWere Superannuation Fund booklet on the Fund's website (www.gsjbw.superfacts.com) for additional explanation in the section 'Fees and Costs'.
+\Additional fees may apply for activities such as partial withdrawals under the portability regulations, contribution splits which are transferred from the Fund and family law fees.
+Refer to the Features of the Goldman Sachs & JBWere Superannuation Fund booklet on the Fund's website (www.gsjbw.superfacts.com) for additional information in the section called 'Fees and Costs'.